JadeJaber/jadejaber.github.io/_posts/articles/2017-02-27-demystifying-certificates-private-public-keys.md

 ## Encrypted communication

-Now, since the symetric cryptography needs less CPU calculation then asymmetric cryptography, it is better to have a symmetric cryptography.
+Now, since the symmetric cryptography needs less CPU calculation then asymmetric cryptography, it is better to have a symmetric cryptography.
 The client will generate a symmetric encryption key, encrpyt it with the public key of the secured server and send it to the secured server.

 Now the 2 servers have the same encryption key and will be able to start an symmetric encrypted communication.
 Ths encryption key will be used only for that session.